SargisYonan/snOS/README.md

   1. A single byte receiving function with the following prototype:
   `uint8_t receive_byte(void);`
-  2. A signle byte transmit function with the following prototype:
+  2. A single byte transmit function with the following prototype:
   `void send_byte(uint8_t byte);`
+  3. A boolean returning is_available function that would report whether or not a but is awaiting in the serial RX buffer:
+  `bool byte_is_available(void);`

 snOS thrives in a mult-sensor network environment.
 These sensors must of course be configured to work for a given device.
 The drivers for these sensors must be written,